dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 | `netstandard2.0` | None | None |
 | `netcoreapp3.0`| **None, probably** (see below) | **Windows Forms and WPF (!)** |

-Why have I put "None" in the `netcoreapp3.0` row, bearing in mind that .NET .NET Core 3.0 added WPF and Windows Forms support?
+Why have I put "None" in the middle column of the `netcoreapp3.0` row, bearing in mind that .NET .NET Core 3.0 added WPF and Windows Forms support?
 Well these UI frameworks are only available on Windows.
 The `netcoreapp3.0` TFM is OS-agnostic.
 With this target you could find yourself running on macOS or Linux.
 The Windows-specific underpinnings won't necessarily be there, and that's why I believe the correct answer for that row is "None".

 As part of Rx.NET's [preparation for .NET 5 support](https://github.com/dotnet/reactive/pull/1291), a `net5.0` target was added.
 This did **not** include Windows Forms and WPF features.
 That is unarguably correct, because if you were to create a new project targeting `net5.0` and set either `UseWPF` or `UseWindowsForms` (or both) to `true` you'd get a build error telling you that you can only do that when the target platform is Windows.
 It recommends that you use an OS-specific TFM, such as `net5.0-windows`.